 Nick Sanna, President of the FAIR Institute, commented, “There is no one more qualified than Chris Inglis to fill the role of national cyber director.
 He understands the importance of combining good intelligence and best cybersecurity practices with a risk management approach so that the federal government can focus on what matters the most and resource those efforts appropriately.”

-At the same time, Biden announced that he would nominate Jen Easterly as the Director of the Cybersecurity and Infrastructure Agency (CISA).
-Both nominees will walk into jobs facing the policy implications of exactly the kind of widespread threat the Solarium Commission warned of, the hack of the SolarWinds network monitoring software and Microsoft Exchange Server that compromised thousands of government and private enterprise networks and email systems.
+The nomination of Jen Easterly as the Director of the Cybersecurity and Infrastructure Agency (CISA) is still pending confirmation.
+Both nominees will walk into jobs facing the policy implications of exactly the kind of widespread threats the Solarium Commission warned of: the hack of the SolarWinds network monitoring software and Microsoft Exchange Server that compromised thousands of government and private enterprise networks and email systems, as well as the recent Colonial Pipeline and JBS USA meatpacker ransomware attacks.